isaacadams/versioner/README.md

 - on release
   - master will be tagged with new version
   - versioner will always looks to master tags for the current version
-- move 'version' command into 'get' and add --bump as option and --update as option
+- add 'long version' or 'with suffix' options to 'get'

 ## problems
 - none